 11. Dine at a Cosy Restaurant

 Circa is an award-winning neighborhood restaurant in Dublin and the ideal place to eat when looking for what to do in Dublin in the winter.
-The restaurant uses fresh, locally produced products to prepare a menu that best compliments the season.
+The restaurant uses fresh, locally produced products to prepare a menu that best complements the season.
 Winter is no different as the restaurant welcomes you to enjoy hearty Irish foods.

 It features a contemporary but warm environment.
 Here you can indulge in an evening three-course menu, which often features goat with artichoke and girolles.